GoogleChrome/web.dev/src/site/content/en/blog/preload-scanner/index.md

   - web-vitals
 ---

 One overlooked aspect of optimizing page speed involves knowing a bit about browser internals.
-Browsers make certain optimizations for us to improve performance in ways that we as developers can't—but only so long as we don't thwart those optimizations unintentionally.
+Browsers make certain optimizations to improve performance in ways that we as developers can't—but only so long as we don't thwart those optimizations unintentionally.

 One internal browser optimization to understand is the browser preload scanner.
 In this post, we'll talk a bit about how the preload scanner works—and more importantly, how you can avoid getting in its way.